Exploiting arbitrage requires short selling: Examples

 \begin{proposition} Suppose that $S^d = B$ for some savings account $B$ such that $B$ and $B^{-1}$ are bounded.
-Furthermore, we assume there exists a local martingale $D > 0$ such that $Z = D B^{-1}$ is an ELMD for $\bbs$.
-Then the following statements are true: \begin{enumerate} \item Nonnegative arbitrage portfolios, nonnegative arbitrages of the first kind and nonnegative free lunches with vanishing risk do not exist.
+Furthermore, we assume there exists a local martingale $D > 0$ with $D_0 = 1$ such that the multiplicative special semimartingale $Z = D B^{-1}$ is an ELMD for $\bbs$.
+Then the following statements are true: \begin{enumerate} \item Nonnegative arbitrage portfolios, nonnegative (asymptotic) arbitrages of the first kind and nonnegative free lunches (with vanishing/bounded risk) do not exist.

 \item If $D \in \calm$, then an admissible free lunch with vanishing risk does not exist.
+In particular, an admissible arbitrage portfolio does not exist.

-\item If $D$ is the unique local martingale such that $D B^{-1}$ is an ELMD for $\bbs$, then the existence of an admissible arbitrage portfolio (or, more generally, of an admissible free lunch with vanishing risk) implies that $D \notin \calm$. \end{enumerate} \end{proposition}
+\item If $D$ is the unique local martingale with $D_0 = 1$ such that $D B^{-1}$ is an ELMD for $\bbs$, then the existence of an admissible arbitrage portfolio (or, more generally, of an admissible free lunch with vanishing risk) implies that $D \notin \calm$. \end{enumerate} \end{proposition}

 \begin{proof} These statements follow from \cite[Thm.
 4.3 and Thm.
-4.7]{Platen-Tappe-FTAP}. \end{proof}
+4.6]{Platen-Tappe-FTAP}. \end{proof}